 Two years later, in 1970, and with his tenure at Botafogo now over, Zagallo returned to the most coveted and pressurised managerial job in Brazilian if not world football.
 True to form he won the World Cup the same year, with his tactical astuteness and attention to detail proving to be vital in Brazil’s success in Mexico.

 Zagallo took his team to Guanajuato for a 21-day training camp.
 The location was at a similar altitude to Mexico City where the World Cup final would be held.
 It played an important role in getting a team of undoubtedly gifted players into the best physical shape of their careers.
 While physicality was indispensable to Zagallo he also had a keen tactical brain, which would be instrumental in taking Brazil back to the summit of the game.

 The Seleção had qualified for the competition playing 4-2-4 – a formation Zagallo felt was out of date and would leave them exposed at a major international tournament.
 He would instead utilise a 4-3-3 – the same formation with which Brazil were victorious in 1958 – and brought the mesmerising talents of Rivellino into midfield.

-Rivellino had been the odd man out in previous Brazil teams and struggled to hold down a place in the starting XI, but under Zagallo he would become central to their success.
+Rivellino had been the odd man out in previous Brazil teams and struggled to hold down a place in the starting line-up, but under Zagallo he would become central to their success.
 Vitally, he could not only cause damage from the left but his sheer presence allowed more room for Pelé to work his devastating brand of brilliance.